PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 ## Email

 When you select the **Email** trigger, we create an email address specific to your workflow.
 Any email sent to this address triggers your workflow.

+As soon as you send an email to the workflow-specific address, Pipedream parses its body, headers, and attachments into a JavaScript object it exposes in the `steps.trigger.event` variable that you can access within your workflow.
+This transformation can take a few seconds to perform.
+Once done, the email will be immediately trigger your workflow.

 [Read more about the shape of the email trigger event](/workflows/events/#email).